RWS/studio-api-docs/apiconcepts/overview.md

 ## [Core](core/overview.md)
 This is the foundation which provides the plug-in framework available in <Var:ProductName>, used by other APIs to define extension points inside the software.
-As well as the plug-in framework, this API also provides the engine besides the settings mechanism you find inside <Var:ProductName>.

 ## [File Type Support Framework](filetypesupport/overview.md)
 In order to translate content from a certain file type, <Var:ProductName> extracts it into an SDLXliff.
 If you want to work with an unsupported file type that isn't already available with <Var:ProductName>, you can use this API to extract the content and create the SDLXliff needed for translation.